 In a solution we dissolve a solute — the thing being dissolved — into a solvent.
 In this section we'll be mainly using water as the solvent (aqueous solutions).

 Not all substances dissolve as easily as the next in a given solvent.
-For example, you can dissolve over 350 g of NaCl in a liter of water, but only less than 2g of Ca(OH)2 will dissolve in that same volume.
+For example, we can dissolve over 350 g of NaCl in a liter of water, but less than 2g of Ca(OH)2 will dissolve in that same volume.
 Some substances (solutes) are more soluble than others in a given solvent, that is, more can dissolve in the same amount of solvent.
 A precipitate is solid matter that does not or can no longer be dissolved in the solution.

 Sometimes chemists say that a salt "crashes out" of solution when it precipitates.
-That's probably because precipitation can sometimes be dramatic, with solid material materializing instantly and falling to the bottom of a beaker.
+That's probably because precipitation can sometimes be dramatic, with solid material materializing almost instantly and falling to the bottom of a beaker.

 For example, if the salt AB is dumped into water, it splits into ions: AB ⇌ A+ + B-.
 If AB is only partially soluble, then some AB will not dissolve, and usually ends up sinking to the bottom of the container.